Configure and validate Windows Defender Antivirus network connections

-The Windows Defender Antivirus cloud provides fast, strong protection for your endpoints.
-Enabling the cloud-delivered protection service is optional, however it is highly recommend as it provides very important protection against malware on your endpoints and across your network.
+The Windows Defender Antivirus cloud service provides fast, strong protection for your endpoints.
+Enabling the cloud-delivered protection service is optional, however it is highly recommended because it provides very important protection against malware on your endpoints and across your network.

 The Windows Defender Antivirus cloud service is a mechanism for delivering updated protection to your network and endpoints.
 Although it is called a cloud service, it is not simply protection for files stored in the cloud, rather it uses distributed resources and machine learning to deliver protection to your endpoints at a rate that is far faster than traditional signature updates.

-See the Enable cloud-delivered protection topic for details on enabling the service with Group Policy, System Center Configuration Manager, PowerShell cmdlets, Microsoft Intune, or on individual clients in the Windows Defender Security Center app.
+See Enable cloud-delivered protection for details on enabling the service with Intune, System Center Configuration Manager, Group Policy, PowerShell cmdlets, or on individual clients in the Windows Security app.

 After you've enabled the service, you may need to configure your network or firewall to allow connections between it and your endpoints.